CharlieJones0919/3D_Building_System/README.md

 ## Movement Controls:
 The camera can be moved using the WASD keys while an object isn't selected.
-By selecting an object from the hierarchy (list of created object names on the left), the same controls can be used to move said object by also holding down the Left Shift key.
+By selecting an object from the hierarchy (list of created object names on the left), the same controls can be used to move said object by also holding down the Left Control key.
 All movement is relative to the facing direction of the object.

 W = Forward  <br />
 A = Left  <br />